JavierOlmedo/OASS/README.md

 # OWASP Automatic Scan Script

-> A simple tool to check OWASP test from your website.
+> A tool to check OWASP tests of your website.

 ## Info